5 Food markets of Bologna you can't miss

 I love talking with shop owners and eating food directly from the stalls: this is my best way to find out the real food of a city.

-Read which are my favorite food markets in Bologna.
+Read which are the best food markets in Bologna.

 Mercato di Mezzo